-Check that flushing device's garden hose connector is securely screwed on to the fitting on the bottom cowling.
-NOTICE: If the flushing device is not properly connected, cooling water can leak out and the engine can overheat during operation.
-[ECM01800]
+Check that the flushing device's garden hose connector is securely screwed on to the fitting on the bottom cowling.
+NOTICE: If the garden hose connector is not properly connected, cooling water can leak out and the engine can overheat during operation.
+[ECMO1801]

+1. Fitting

-- 1. Fitting - 2.
-Flushing device
+2. Flushing device

-Install cowling
+Install top cowling

-- 1. Be sure that a cowling lock lever is released. - 2.
-Be sure that the rubber seal is seated all the way around the engine. - 3.
-Place the cowling on top of the seal. - 4.
-Check to be sure the rubber seal fits correctly all the way around the engine. - Move the lever to lock the cowling as shown.
-NOTICE: If the cowling is not installed correctly, water spray under the cowling can damage the engine, or the cowling can blow off at high speeds.
-[ECM01990]
+- 1. Be sure that the cowling lock lever is released. - 2.
+Be sure that the rubber seal is seated all the way around the top cowling. - 3.
+Place the top cowling on the bottom cowling. - 4.
+Check to be sure the rubber seal is seated correctly between the top cowling and the bottom cowling. - 5.
+Move the lever to lock the cowling as shown.
+NOTICE: If the top cowling is not installed correctly, water spray under the top cowling can damage the engine, or the top cowling can blow off at high speeds.
+[ECM01991]

 After installing, check the fitting of the top cowling by pushing it with both hands.
-If the top cowling is loose, have it repaired by your
+If the top cowling is loose, have it repaired by your Yamaha dealer.

-Yamaha dealer.

-Power trim and tilt system
+Checking power trim and tilt system

-- Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - 1.
-Check the power trim and tilt unit for any sign of oil leaks. - 2.
+- Never get under the lower unit while it is tilted, even when the tilt support knob is locked.
+Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check.

+- 1. Check the power trim and tilt unit for any sign of oil leaks. - 2.
 Operate each of the power trim and tilt switches to check that all switches work. - 3.
 Tilt the outboard motor up and check that the trim and tilt rod is pushed out completely.

-- 1. Trim and tilt rod - Check that the trim and tilt rod is free of corrosion or other flaws. - 5.
-Tilt the outboard motor down.
+1. Trim and tilt rod

+- 4. Check that the trim and tilt rod is free of corrosion or other flaws. - Tilt the outboard motor down.
 Check that the trim and tilt rod operates smoothly.

-EMU36581 Battery
+Battery